 Pre-Processing Stage: Classes for Reading and Parsing Program Files

-Parsers: The parser class is the first step in the entire implementation process.
-For each data structure, I have implemented a parser class (TextParser for text, GraphParser for graphs, and TreeParser for trees) that deals with reading the data from the program files and converts it into either text, a tree, or a graph.
+Parsers: The parser class is the first step in the implementation process.
+For each data structure, I have implemented a parser class (TextParser for text, GraphParser for graphs, and TreeParser for trees).
+Each of these deals with reading the program files' data and converting it into either text, a tree, or a graph.
 This class is also responsible for assigning the class labels (0 for Merge Sort, 1 for Quick Sort) to the appropriate file.

 TextParser Class (TextParser.py): With the text data structure, the parsing process starts and ends in the parser class.
-In this class, once the files are read and class labels are assigned, the data is split (70% for training, 30% for testing).
+Once the files are read in this class and class labels are assigned, the data is split (70% for training, 30% for testing).
 The next step is the vectorization of the programs as text.
-This vectorization process is straightforward and is carried out by the Scikit Learn Count Vectorizer [39] which works by converting the contents of the programs into vectorized tokens with the assumption that they are no different from HLT.
+This vectorization process is straightforward and is carried out by the Scikit Learn Count Vectorizer [39], which converts the programs' contents into vectorized tokens, assuming they are no different from HLT.
 This is the end of the pre-processing process for text.

 GraphParser Class (GraphParser.py): This class is initialised with one parameter: ‘hashed: bool’.
-This means that ‘hashed’ is a Boolean variable that if set as ‘True’, denotes that the HashVisitor class is to be run.
+This means that ‘hashed’ is a Boolean variable that, if set as ‘True’, denotes that the HashVisitor class is to be run.
 If set to false, the parser is to run the Visitor class.
-The GraphParser class contains 6 functions.
+The GraphParser class contains six functions.
 The first of these is ‘convertToGraph’.
 This function takes a single file path as its parameter and reads the file corresponding to the file path using the Python AST class ‘ast. parse’ [40] method.
-This method returns an AST which is then passed to a Visitor object, which traverses the AST and returns the list of edges that are present in the AST.
+This method returns an AST, which is then passed to a Visitor object, traverses the AST and returns the list of edges present in the AST.

 The next functions are ‘assignLabels’ and ‘assignLabelsToFiles’ which assign class labels to program files and return the graph representations and class labels of all the files in the dataset.
-After these come the ‘convertToMatrix’ and ‘extractNodes’ methods. ‘convertToMatrix’ converts an individual graph to its matrix representation using the NetworkX API [41] while ‘extractNodes’ extracts a list of nodes from the NetworkX digraph object.
+After these come the ‘convertToMatrix’ and ‘extractNodes’ methods. ‘convertToMatrix’ converts an individual graph to its matrix representation using the NetworkX API [41], while ‘extractNodes’ extracts a list of nodes from the NetworkX digraph object.

-The final method is ‘readFiles’ which brings all the methods described above together and executes the stream of reading all the files, converting them to graphs and assigning labels to them.
+The final method is ‘readFiles’, which combines all the methods described above and executes the stream of reading all the files, converting them to graphs and assigning labels.

 TreeParser Class (TreeParser.py): This class is also initialised with one parameter: ‘hashed: bool’.
 It has three functions.
 The first, called ‘parse’, takes a file path as its input and executes the same function as the ‘assignLabels’ in the GraphParser class.
-The next is ‘createTreeFromEdges’ which, given a list of edges present in a tree, creates a tree made up of TreeNode objects.
+The next is ‘createTreeFromEdges’, which, given a list of edges present in a tree, creates a tree made up of TreeNode objects.
 The final is ‘convertToTree’ which reads a program file, applies either Visitor or HashVisitor to the file, and then runs ‘createTreeFromEdges’ on the list of edges returned by the Visitor or HashVisitor.